aapoalas/denonomicon/static/contents/callbacks/synchronous.md

 If an FFI symbol may cause a callback to be called, that symbol must be given the `"callback": true` option as part of its declaration.
-This option will disable Fast API optimisation from the symbol but allows the callback to happen.
+This option will disable Fast API optimisation for the symbol but allows the callback to happen.
 If this option is not enabled and a Fast API call tries to call back into JavaScript, V8 will immediately terminate the program.